arjun1886/DL_Food_Blog/README.md

 2) Setup MongoDB
 3) Create the Database named ‘FoodBlog’ in MongoDB

-Create the following collections :
+   Create the following collections inside the aforementioned database:

    1. Users
    2. User_Posts

 4) Run api.py, image.py, ml.py as 3 separate flask servers
 5) The REST Apis are part of the api.py flask server.